openstack/devstack/doc/source/plugins.rst

 external repositories.
 The plugin interface assumes the following:

 An external git repository that includes a ``devstack/`` top level directory.
-Inside this directory there can be 2 files.
+Inside this directory there can be 3 files.

+- ``override_defaults`` - a file containing global variables that
+  will be sourced before the lib/* files.
+This allows the plugin to override the defaults that are otherwise set in the lib/* files.

+  For example, override_defaults may export CINDER_ENABLED_BACKENDS
+  to include the plugin-specific storage backend and thus be able to override the default lvm only storage backend for Cinder.

 - ``settings`` - a file containing global variables that will be sourced very early in the process.
 This is helpful if other plugins